Be sure to check the suitable items page for more information on what items are accepted.

 $3 Clothing Rule

-All clothing must be priced at least $3.00.
-Toys, books, shoes and supplies can be priced under $3.00.
+All clothing on a hanger MUST be priced at least $3.00.
+Toys, books, shoe, miscellaneous baby items and supplies can be priced under $3.00.
 If a single, hanging clothing item cannot bring $3.00 on its own, pair it with something the same size that will bring the value to this amount.